ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/61-building-heap.md

             for i in mid, mid-1 ..
 0:   // Iterate the internal nodes backwards.
                 siftDown(i)             // Sift each internal node down.

-Note that this method overwrites the existing heap (if there is one).
+Note that this operation overwrites the existing heap.
-Also note that the original array will be modified, so the method is *destructive*!
+Also note that the original array will be modified, so the operation is *destructive*!
 The advantage is that it doesn't allocate any new memory.

 ::: dsvis